 - Knock logs together for a hollow sound and look for wood with cracked ends – this means the wood is dry!

-- Select wood with the bark missing or pulling off.
+- Select wood with the bark pulling off or missing.
 Bark needs moisture to adhere to the wood, this is also a good indication that it’s dry.

 I just want to mention another safety note when sourcing firewood.
 If you plan on cutting fallen trees and/or chopping up your own firewood, ensure that you are familiar with how to use a chainsaw, wedge, sledgehammer or whatever else your tool of choice might be.